LIUJUNLE97/DeepUFNet/README.md

 In this paper, we have developed a Deep U-[Fourier Neural Network](https://arxiv.org/abs/2010.08895) to make spatiotemporal wall pressure forecast for a rectangular cylinder.

+The data generation and collection is performed at AIWE lab closed-loop wind tunnel.
+Our previous work published in Engineering Structures has provided more details on the lab device and experimental settings.